Stuart Restoration: Church of England settlement

 The Church of England was restored as the national Church in England, backed by the Clarendon Code and the Act of Uniformity 1662.
 People reportedly "pranced around May poles as a way of taunting the Presbyterians and Independents" and "burned copies of the Solemn League and Covenant".

 Ireland

 "The commonwealth parliamentary union was, after 1660, treated as null and void".
 As in England the republic was deemed constitutionally never to have occurred.
 The Convention Parliament was dissolved by Charles II in January 1661, and he summoned his first parliament in Ireland in May 1661.
-In 1662, 29 May was made a public holiday.
+In 1662, 29 May was made a public holiday known to this day as Oak Apple Day.

 Coote, Broghill and Maurice Eustace were initially the main political figures in the Restoration.
 George Monck, Duke of Albemarle was given the position of Lord Lieutenant of Ireland but he did not assume office.
-In 1662 James Butler, 1st Duke of Ormonde returned as the Lord Lieutenant of Ireland and became the predominant political figure of the Restoration period.
+In 1662 James Butler, 1st Duke of Ormond returned as the Lord Lieutenant of Ireland and became the predominant political figure of the Restoration period.